What is Headless Commerce, and Should You Care?

 Time to go headless?

-Get in touch to find out more about headless commerce on Shopify Plus.
+Get in touch to find out more about selling online with headless commerce on Shopify Plus.
 If you want to know more about headless commerce technology and processes, we are happy to answer your questions.
-Get in touch with diff to find out if headless is right for your business.
+Get in touch with Diff to find out if headless is right for your business.